Today Melissa shares one of the most quintessential Portuguese recipes — and lets us in on the secrets behind a homemade caldo verde recipe!

 - ½ kilo of yellow onions (about 1 lb)

 - A large piece of Portuguese chouriço (about 4 inches long)

 - 1 kilo of kale or another dark, leafy green (about 2 lbs)

 - Red wine vinegar or apple cider vinegar

 - Broa (Portuguese corn bread) or other bread to serve the soup with

 - Fill a large saucepan with water and bring to a boil.

-- Chop the potatoes, onions, and carrot while the water heats up.
+- Peel and chop the potatoes, onions, and carrot while the water heats up.